 4.12 Hospitality and Gifts

-Employees should only accept offers of hospitality if there is a genuine need to impart information or represent the Council in the community.
-Offers to attend purely social or sporting functions should be accepted only when they are part of the life of the community or where the Council should be seen to be represented.
+Employees should only accept offers of hospitality or invitations to attend social or sporting functions where the Council should be seen to be represented.
 They must be properly authorised and recorded in accordance with the Council's agreed procedure.